roman-milk/roman-milk.github.io/a-conspiracy-of-sluts.md

+===

- ****** A Conspiracy of Sluts Ch.
-03 ****** byfastandsloppy© Author's note: This is the third part of a five part novella.
+Author's note: This is the third part of a five part novella.
 Each chapter is devoted to a different category of erotica: i.e. lesbian, group, interracial, BDSM, exhibitionism/voyeur (in that order).
 Although the five parts constitute a complete story I have tried to write each chapter so it could be enjoyed stand-alone as well (although I prefer you read the whole thing of course).
 I will post each chapter about a week apart.
 Enjoy!

  *